Zeus5452/Troll-Scripts/README.md

 # Toll-Scripts
-Download all the files
-In the spamFiles Folder will contain files you wish to send to people.
+The spamFiles Folder will contain files you wish to send to people.
 To add more text files simply copy any text and put into a .txt file and place into the folder.

 # Setup